 The most famous defenestration is the Defenestration of Prague on May 23, 1618, often considered the spark for the Thirty Years’ War.
 In this event, Protestant nobles threw two Catholic Lords Regent and their secretary out of a window at Prague Castle, in response to the suppression of Protestant rights.

-The victims survived the 70-foot (21 meters) fall, an outcome attributed by Catholics to divine intervention and by Protestants to their landing in a dung heap.
+The victims survived the 70-foot (21 meters) autumn, an outcome attributed by Catholics to divine intervention and by Protestants to their landing in a dung heap.
 This act intensified the religious and political tensions between Catholics and Protestants, leading to the devastating Thirty Years’ War across Europe.